Catherinedataa/techwave-electronics-sales-marketing-analysis/README.md

 From January 2022 to August 2024, TechWave Electronics exhibited different performances over the years.
 In 2022, it was a base year with no variation in revenue, conversion rates, and closed deals.
 In the year 2023, the company witnessed positive growth in revenue by 4.75% and a slight increment in closed deals by 1.20%, while the conversion rate decreased by -1.25%.
 Yet, for this year, revenue drastically went down by -34.89%, the average conversion rate also decreased by -0.43%, while the number of closed deals declined by as high as -30.18%.
 This decrease in performance during 2024, contrasting to the positive performance in 2023, highlights areas of concern that need to be addressed moving forward.

 Below is an overview page from the Power BI dashboard, with additional examples provided throughout the report.
-The interactive dashboard can be accessed here: [https://github.com/Catherinedataa/techwave-electronics-sales-marketing-analysis/blob/master/sales_marketing.pbix]
+The interactive dashboard can be accessed here: [link] (https://github.com/Catherinedataa/techwave-electronics-sales-marketing-analysis/blob/master/sales_marketing.pbix)

  **Sales Trend Analysis**
  There has been significant fluctuations in both revenue and profit from 2022 to 2024.
-2022 (Base Year): Revenue was $601k, while profit was at 132K.
+2022 (Base Year): Revenue was $601k, while profit was at $132K.
 This was used as the base for comparison in further years.
 2023: Revenue was $630k an increase of 4.75%, reflecting positive growth.
-The profit also increased moderately by 3.14% to 136K 2024: Both revenue and profit took a sharp downturn.
-Revenue as at August is $410K, a declined by 34.89%, and profit dropped by 37.16%, falling to 86K.
+The profit also increased moderately by 3.14% to $136K 2024: Both revenue and profit took a sharp downturn.
+Revenue as at August is $410K, a declined by 34.89%, and profit dropped by 37.16%, falling to $86K.

 ![image](https://github.com/user-attachments/assets/0ff7b47c-25ad-44ff-aa28-577d9ff97dc6)

 **Lead and Marketing Campaign**